Registration now open!

-The Yukon Heritage Symposium is an annual gathering for the Yukon heritage community.
-The 2015 event took place at the Yukon Transportation Museum, 10am-4:30pm on Monday, October 19th
+The Yukon Heritage Symposium is a semi-annual gathering for the Yukon heritage community.

 The Symposium provides an opportunity to meet and connect with others actively involved in heritage conservation across the Territory--from those working in museums and cultural centres, to heritage planners, historians and others.
 It's a chance to meet new colleagues and catch up with old ones, be inspired by new ideas and trends from outside of the Territory, and share knowledge and best practices on what works in the Yukon.